 A couple of weeks later, our family were involved with the music/children’s ministry during the service.
 This is how that worked out:

+Our church has a “no scent” policy which is very helpful since I and other family members are also multi-chemical sensitive.
 While our church turns off wifi and encourages no cell phones on fully during the service, there usually is still some detectable radiation measured by my acoustimeter (from our church or visitors who still have something radiating, for example “smart” t.v.’s, syncing watches, or people who need to be “on-call”).
 So I still need to wear shielded clothing to reduce symptoms afterwards.
 Yet having a headnet and clothing that specifically has metal in it means a few things for me (beyond its function and helpfulness in giving me occasional opportunities to get off my property to do something else without as serious of a burn for my face or eyes or digestive issues):

 - A headnet (and other shielded clothing) is made of conductive fabric – the silver or copper in it helps to reflect the microwaves but the downside is that metal conducts electrical fields.
 Now that’s not likely an issue if one is away from electrical appliances or if microwaves are the only frequencies one is sensitive too, however, I am quite sensitive to electrical and magnetic fields as well.
 After sitting in a pew one Sunday a few months ago near the piano with my shielded clothing on including my headnet, we wondered why on earth my body had fine twitches/tremors after about an hour…. then we figured it out!
 The speaker boxes (over and under the piano area for amplification purposes) emit higher electrical and magnetic fields!
 And my clothing was conductive.
 So that combination was filling my bucket.

-- A headnet doesn’t help me to eat out with my family (because it covers my mouth) so I use a set of bob-conductive “microwave glasses” to protect my eyes (not my face) and remove my headnet.
+- A headnet doesn’t help me to eat out with my family (because it covers my mouth) so I use a set of non-conductive “microwave glasses” to protect my eyes (not my face) and remove my headnet.
 My microwave glasses look somewhat goofy and it isn’t easy to read fine print with them.
 (It’s fine to see through otherwise.)
 So I wore them to play the piano for the service but printed the order of service in large print for me and played by ear or by memory that Sunday.
 And then afterwards for a meal at church.
 This worked well.

 - A headnet looks goofy too.
 Especially in the winter.
 Or if it isn’t “bug season” yet.
 Or if one is indoors (which is most public spaces).
 I have frequently received the comment in stores, etc., “Uh, you know, there aren’t any bugs in here.”
 A headnet is not a hideable fashion.
 My kids are great, by the way.
 They don’t complain that I look goofy.
 They are just happy to be together and love me just the same.
 And the kids at church are kind and considerate too, even the visiting ones.
 I don’t mind the honest questions they have at all.